 Sweet Potato Souffle

-Use leftover boiled sweet potatoes, a few eggs, and other kitchen staples to prepare a delicious souffle.
-This sweet potato souffle recipe gets its sweetness from the unique addition of canned pineapple.
+For this recipe, use leftover boiled sweet potatoes, a few eggs, and other kitchen staples to prepare a delicious souffle.
+Our sweet potato souffle recipe gets its sweetness from the unique addition of canned pineapple.
 What a tasty, tropical treat!

 Sweet Potato Fritters